krisi06/KriAfe006/README.md

   -H 'Content-Type: application/json' \
   -d '{"text": "zucker"}'

-The response that you get out of the request, will contain the label classification that the model will make, based on the text property that you send via POST, example: {"classification_result":"ft"}
+The response that you get out of the request, will contain the label classification that the model will make, based on the text property that you send via POST, example: {"classification_result": "ft"}
-And last, if we want we can stop the FastAPI by typing Ctrl + C in the terminal.